sodiboo/niri-flake/docs.md

 ## `programs.niri.config`
-- type: `null or string or kdl document`
+- type: `null or string or KDL document`

 The niri config file.